-Shouldn’t stop negative thinking – surely she’s wrong?
-Negative thoughts are bad!
-They make people unhappy, they sabotage self-confidence, they create depression and anxiety.
+Are you reading this and thinking – surely she’s wrong?
+After all, negative thoughts are bad.
+They make people unhappy; they sabotage self-confidence, they create depression and anxiety.

-As the founder of psychoanalysis Carl Jung said
+As the founder of psychoanalysis, Carl Jung said:

-“What you resist, persists”
+'What you resist, persists.'

-It’s the same with unwanted thoughts
+It’s the same with unwanted thoughts.

-Instead, just notice when one pops into your head - then follow that up with something more self-loving.
+Instead of trying to force away a negative thought, just notice when one pops into your head - then follow that up with something more self-loving.

-For example:“I'm doing my best, I’m working on changing this habit now”
+For example: 'I'm doing my best, I’m working on changing this habit now'